spacetelescope/bibcat/README.md

 # BibCat
 Bibcat classifies astronomical journal papers into multiple paper categories.
-The primary categories are "science", "mention", "data-influenced", and "ignore".
+The primary categories are "science", "mention", and "data-influenced".
+Currently, this is work in progress and we are focusing on "science" and "nonscience" ("mention", "data-influenced", and non-relevant papers).

 ## Development Workflow
 There are two main branches for bibcat work: